mozilla/ActiveData/docs/jx.md

 Motivation
 ----------

-JSON Expressions provide ...
+JSON Expressions have the following benefits

 * Simplified expressions over unclean data.
 * Ability to translate shape of the data.
 * Extract data as pivot tables and data frames
+* Easy Meta-Programming
-* Some language independence
+* Language independence

 Non Goals and Limitations